Ahljenn/Ahljenn/README.md

-## Greetings...
+## Welcome to my GitHub!

-I am Ahljenn (He/Him/His).
-I am currently a computer science student who is interested in full-stack software engineering.
-I develop software targeted to aid individuals in an educational and health setting.
+Greetings!
+I am Ahljenn (He/him/his), and I'm excited to have you here.
+As a recent graduate from the University of California, I have a strong passion for full-stack software engineering.
+I enjoy building software solutions that make a positive impact, particularly in the fields of education and health.

-> 🤔 I'm deeply interested in learning new technologies and building projects.
->
+🤔 I'm constantly seeking new frameworks and technologies, and I thrive on learning cutting-edge technologies to enhance my development capabilities.

-> 🔭 I'm currently learning new frameworks in order to accelerate development in complex systems.
+🔭 Currently, I'm diving deep into various frameworks that empower me to expedite the development process for complex systems.

->
+Feel free to explore my repositories and projects.
+I'm always looking for new opportunities to collaborate, innovate, and grow.
+If you have any questions or suggestions, please don't hesitate to reach out.

-Thanks for visiting.
+Thanks for stopping by!

-#### Lastly, view my portfolio [here](https://ahljenn.vercel.app/)!
+#### Lastly, you can check out my full portfolio [here](https://ahljenn.vercel.app/).